GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 \gamma_j = \prod_{\substack{i=1 \\ i \neq j}}^{k} \frac{x_i}{x_i - x_j} \quad (\text{mod } 2053)
 $$

 In principle, a user could compute these coefficients by hand using modular inverses.
-In practice, the Schiavinato Cipher treats them as **non-secret metadata**:
+In practice, Schiavinato Sharing treats them as **non-secret metadata**:

 - For common $k$-of-$n$ schemes (e.g., 2-of-3, 2-of-4, 3-of-5), the reference documentation includes pre-computed Lagrange coefficients for all subsets of indices (Section 3.8).
 - For other schemes, the coefficients can be computed on demand using a simple script or calculator.
 Since they contain no secret information, this can be done on any convenient device.